Paris Travel Guide, France

 16) Pont des Arts

 This bridge is most famous for all the love locks on the railings.
-But due to too many padlocks, Paris has undergone a change to the bridge: No padlocks anymore!
+But due to too many padlocks, Paris has changed the bridge: No padlocks anymore!

-Fun Fact: This is the bridge where a scene from “Now you see me” was taken.
+Fun Fact: This is the bridge where a scene from “Now You See Me” was filmed.

 17) Palais Royal